MicrosoftDocs/learn/learn-pr/azure/control-access-to-azure-storage-with-sas/includes/5-use-stored-access-policies.md

-Shared access signatures are a secure way of giving access to clients without having to share your Azure credentials.
-With this ease of use comes a downside that anyone with the correct SAS can access the file while it's still valid.
+Shared access signatures (SASes) are a secure way to give access to clients without having to share your Azure credentials.
+This ease of use comes with a downside.
+Anyone with the correct SAS can access the file while it's still valid.
 The only way you can revoke access to the storage is to regenerate the access keys.
-This regeneration would require you to update all apps using a shared key to use the new one.
-There's another option that uses SAS by associating them with a stored access policy.
+This regeneration requires you to update all apps by using a shared key to use the new one.
+There's another option that uses SASes by associating them with a stored access policy.

-After adding SAS functionality to your app, it highlighted the inflexibility of creating a SAS for each image, with its own expiration and access controls.
-You'd like to update your app to use a stored access policy on the storage container.
-With the policy in place, you want to test you can update the expiration and affect all the created SAS tokens.
+After you added SAS functionality to your app, it highlighted the inflexibility of creating a SAS for each image, with its own expiration and access controls.
+You want to update your app to use a stored access policy on the storage container.
+With the policy in place, you want to test that you can update the expiration and affect all the created SAS tokens.

 In this unit, you'll see how to use a stored access policy.
 You'll learn the C# Storage API commands you use to create SAS tokens associated with your new access policy.
 Finally, you'll test that the SAS tokens can all be changed by updating the stored access policy on the Azure portal.